Bali Electrical Plug: You Might Need an Adapter?

 Voltage and Frequency

 Bali’s power supply operates on 230 volts and a 50Hz frequency, which is standard in Europe and many parts of Asia.
-If you’re coming from places like the U.S. (110V) or Japan (100V), your devices might not work without some help.
+If you’re coming from places like the U.S. (110V) or Japan (100V), your devices might not work without help.
 Check if your gear is dual voltage (many modern gadgets are).
-If it’s not, you’ll need a voltage converter to keep things running smoothly.
+If not, you’ll need a voltage converter to keep things running smoothly.

 Bali Power Plug Socket Types